 Note 2: Current medications include those taken at scheduled times and on an asneeded basis.
 See the Glossary for a definition of medications.
 Contact the prescriber with any concerns about specific medications.

-Note 3: It is often difficult to obtain complete information on current medications from a resident.
-A good faith effort to obtain this information from the resident and/or other sources will be considered as meeting the intent of the EP.
+(See also MM.05.01.01, EP 11) Note 3: It is often difficult to obtain complete information on current medications from a patient or resident.
+A good faith effort to obtain this information from a patient or resident and/or other sources will be considered as meeting the intent of the EP.

-Compare the medication information the resident brought to the organization with the medications ordered for the resident by the organization in order to identify and resolve discrepancies.
+Compare the medication information the patient or resident brought to the organization with the medications ordered for the patient or resident by the organization in order to identify and resolve discrepancies.

 Note: Discrepancies include omissions, duplications, contraindications, unclear information, and changes.
 A qualified individual, identified by the organization, does the comparison.
+(See also HR.01.06.01, EP 1)

-4. Provide the resident (or family as needed) with written information on the medications the resident should be taking when he or she leaves the organization's care (for example, name, dose, route, frequency, duration, purpose).
+4. Provide the patient or resident (or family as needed) with written information on the medications the patient or resident should be taking when he or she leaves the organization's care (for example, name, dose, route, frequency, duration, purpose).
 For more information about communications to other providers of care when the patient is discharged or transferred, refer to Standard PC.04.02.01.

-5. Explain the importance of managing medication information to the resident when he or she leaves the organization's care.

-Note: Examples include instructing the resident to give a list to his or her primary care physician; to update the information when medications are discontinued, doses are changed, or new medications (including over-the-counter products) are added; and to carry medication information at all times in the event of emergency situations.
-(For information on resident education on medications, refer to Standards MM.06.01.03, PC.02.03.01, and PC.04.01.05.)
+5. Explain the importance of managing medication information to the patient or resident when he or she leaves the organization's care.
+Note: Examples include instructing the patient or resident to give a list to his or her primary care physician; to update the information when medications are discontinued, doses are changed, or new medications (including over-the-counter products) are added; and to carry medication information at all times in the event of emergency situations.
+(For information on medication education, refer to Standards MM.06.01.03, PC.02.03.01, and PC.04.01.05.)